-Award-winning blogger, breast cancer advocate and now author, Nancy Stordahl, takes a no-nonsense approach in engaging her audience.
+Award-winning blogger, breast cancer advocate, and now author Nancy Stordahl take a no-nonsense approach to engage her audience.
 Her books “Cancer Was Not a Gift & It Didn’t Make Me a Better Person” and “Getting Past The Fear: A Guide to Chemotherapy” are as relatable as they are helpful.

 Mommy blogger Ashli Brehm got the shock of her life when she was diagnosed with breast cancer.
 Raising three young boys with her husband, she didn’t have time for it; but cancer is damned, her sharp wit, unique perspective, and sharing it all with her followers helped her push through.
 I promise you will love her as much as I do when you read her book – Wear the Damn Swimsuit.

 A comic book-like memoir, Teva Harrison, writes honestly about the struggles and realities of living with metastatic breast cancer.
 Diagnosed at 37, Teva confronts all of her emotions while balancing her relationships with family, friends, and her husband.
 Teva also published a coloring book that is a wonderful tool when you need to focus on absolutely nothing.

 Lisa Boncheck Adams